 With prolonged conflict activity (hanging conflict) a compact nodule develops in the breast (it can also form along the mammary line).
 Throughout this period, the nursing mother has more milk in the conflict-related breast.
 In conventional medicine, the growth is called a glandular (lobular) breast cancer or a mammary carcinoma (compare with “breast cancer” related to the milk ducts); if the rate of cell division exceeds a certain limit, then the cancer is considered “malignant”.

 HEALING PHASE: Following the conflict resolution (CL), the cells that are no longer needed are broken down with the help of fungi, TB bacteria, or other bacteria.
-During this process the tumor is filled with serous fluid and tubercular secretion; at this point, it might be diagnosed as a “cyst” (see below).
+During this process the tumor is filled with serous fluid and tubercular secretion; at this point, it might be diagnosed as a “cyst” (see breast gland cyst below).
 Healing symptoms are swelling due to the edema (fluid accumulation) in the healing breast (in PCL-A) and night sweats.
-With the SYNDROME, that is, with water retention as a result of an active abandonment and existence conflict, the swelling becomes much larger.
+With the SYNDROME, that is, with water retention as a result of an active abandonment or existence conflict, the swelling becomes much larger.
 The repair of the breast tissue is noticeable as sharp pain, which is characteristic for the healing of all old-mesodermal tissues (see shingles).
 The extent of the symptoms is determined by the degree and duration of the conflict-active phase.
 Depending on the size of the tumor, the healing process can take several months; with a hanging healing due to conflict relapses even longer.
 When the healing phase is prolonged, the ongoing decomposing process leads to a loss of breast gland cells.
 If a woman is nursing at the time, the loss of glandular breast tissue (hypoplasia of the mammary gland) causes a reduction or cessation of milk production in the affected breast (compare with lack of milk production related to the pituitary gland).

 The by-products of the cell removal process are eliminated through the lymphatic system.
 The lymph fluid travels predominantly to the axillary lymph node located in the armpit of the healing breast.
 Hence, in the healing phase, the lymph node swells up.